quicwg/base-drafts/draft-ietf-quic-recovery.md

 : The time the most recent packet was sent.

 time_of_last_sent_handshake_packet:
-: The time the most reccent handshake packet was sent.
+: The time the most recent handshake packet was sent.

 largest_sent_packet:
 : The packet number of the most recently sent packet.